 Kantel’s research looks at political violence, global environmental politics, and African politics.
-Her dissertation focuses on when and why people comply with rules governing access to and the distribution of natural resources in the Global South.
-Drawing on seven months of ethnographic field work in Uganda, her research identifies micro-mechanisms behind people's perceptions of legitimacy of the country's fisheries, water and land policies.
-Identifying as a scholar of political ecology, her work engages with broader questions of justice, power and equality and draws on insights from fields such as critical IR studies, cultural anthropology, post-colonial studies and political geography.
+Her dissertation focuses on when and why people perceive rules governing access to and the distribution of natural resources in the Global South legitimate or illegitimate.
+Drawing on seven months of ethnographic field work in Uganda, her research identifies processes of (de-)legitimization that shape people's perceptions of legitimacy of the country's fisheries and land policies.
+Identifying as a scholar of political ecology, her work engages with broader questions of justice, power, and equality and draws on insights from fields such as critical IR studies, cultural anthropology, post-colonial studies, feminist scholarship, international development, and political geography.
 In addition to her interest in natural resource governance in Sub-Saharan Africa, Kantel has researched the role of civil society actors in global environmental governance as well as within the context of contemporary German-US relations.

 Prior to her time at American University, she completed her M.A. studies in political science at the Free University of Berlin, spent a year as a visiting graduate student at Johns Hopkins University in Baltimore, and has lived and worked in France and Ghana.